-Our relational-contract model considers only a single distributor offering a single movie and assumes that the exhibitor's opportunity cost is exogenous.
+Our relational-contract model considers only a single distributor offering a single movie to a theater with a single screen and time slot and assumes that the exhibitor's opportunity cost is exogenous.
 In our second model, we consider multiple distributors, thereby endogenizing the exhibitor's opportunity cost of showing one distributor's movie in terms of the potential revenue from showing another distributor's movie.
 In addition, we enrich the modeling of the exhibitor, allowing both multiple screens and multiple time slots.
 The cost of these enrichments, however, is that we abandon both relational contracts and ex ante formal contracts.
-That is, our second model focuses on the one-shot version of the ex post problem: for a particular theater, given all the movies it might show (and their anticipated box-office revenues), what is the efficient allocation of movies to screens and time slots, and what prices will induce this allocation?
+That is, our second model focuses on the one-shot version of the expost problem: for a particular theater, given all the movies it might show (and their anticipated box-office revenues), what is the efficient allocation of movies to screens and time slots, and what prices will induce this allocation?

 To solve this ex post problem, we analyze a multi-unit auction where distributors' bids are sharing rates.
-We show that winning bids will be positively related to the anticipated box-office revenues of the "best dropped" reel (that is, the reel with the highest revenues that was dropped in the prior week) and the "best shared" reel (that is, the reel with the highest revenues that shares a screen with other reels in the same theater).
+We show that winning bids will be positively related to the anticipated boxoffice revenues of the "best dropped" reel (that is, the reel with the highest revenues that was dropped in the prior week) and the "best shared" reel (that is, the reel with the highest revenues that shares a screen with other reels in the same theater).